Julia K. Parrish, Executive Director

 Chelsea Star - Chelsea is a junior majoring in Biology with a minor in environmental science and resource management.
 She has a strong interest in wildlife conservation, rehabilitation, and education outreach.
 After graduation, Chelsea plans to return to her home state of California and find opportunities to work with wildlife while possibly attending graduate school.
 In her spare time, Chelsea likes to make jewelry, dabble in graphic design, concept art, and she also paints images that are influenced by chemistry, biology, and astronomy.
 Crows and raptors happen to be her favorite subject.

-Stephanie Valdez - Stephanie is a junior at the university of Washington, pursuing a degree in Biology.
+Stephanie Valdez - Stephanie is a senior at the university of Washington, pursuing a degree in Biology.
 She enjoys going scuba driving and playing all kinds of sports.
 After she graduate, she wants to go to graduate school and get a PhD in Conservational or Ecology Biology.
 She has a big dream to one day go to Africa and work with elephants.